chesterwizzle/Haikuverse/README.md

 *   **Image Generation & Association Workflow (User Action -> `StarsScreen` -> Vertex AI SDK -> Storage -> `main.dart` -> Firestore -> Stream Update):**
     *   In `StarsScreen`, "Generate Image" calls `VertexAIService` (client-side Imagen 3 SDK). `StorageService` uploads the resulting image bytes to Storage.
 The returned URL is tracked by `CurrentImageProvider` as unsaved.
 On save, `_associateImageUrlToHaiku` in `_MyAppState` calls `FirestoreService.updateFavorite` to persist the new URL to the `Haiku` document in Firestore and notifies `CurrentImageProvider` to mark the image as saved.

-*   **Text-to-Speech Audio Generation (`FavoritesScreen`, `_MyAppState`, `Cloud Function`):**
+*   **Text-to-Speech Audio Generation (`FavoritesScreen`, `_MyAppState`, `FirestoreService`):**
-    *   From the `AudioToolkitModal`, `_triggerAudioGeneration` in `_MyAppState` sends an authenticated request to the `generateHaikuAudio` Cloud Function.
-The backend calls Google Cloud Text-to-Speech, uploads the MP3 to Storage, and atomically updates both the private favorite and public star (if it exists) in Firestore with the new audio metadata.
-The public URL is returned to the client for playback.
+    * From the `AudioToolkitModal`, the `onGenerateAudioRequested` callback invokes `_triggerAudioGeneration` in `_MyAppState`.
+This method calls `firestoreService.triggerGenerateHaikuAudio`, abstracting the direct network call.
+The service sends an authenticated request to the `generateHaikuAudio` Cloud Function.
+The backend calls Google Cloud Text-to-Speech, uploads the MP3 to Storage, generates a secure signed URL, and atomically updates Firestore.
+The signed URL is returned all the way back to the client for direct, efficient streaming playback.

 *   **User Profile & Customization Update (`SettingsTab`, `CustomizationTab`, `Cloud Functions`):**
     *   In `SettingsTab`, "Save Changes" triggers `_saveUserProfile`, which calls the `sanitizeNickname` Cloud Function for server-side validation.
 If safe, it updates the user's profile and favorites in Firestore.
 Image updates trigger the `sanitizeProfileImage` Cloud Function.
 In `CustomizationTab`, selecting a frame or flair directly calls `FirestoreService.updateUserCustomizations`, which updates the `selectedFrameId` or `selectedFlair` fields in the user's `public_profile` document.